jonmon6691/arduino_blueprint/README.md

 ```

 After uploading the sketch, when the Blueprint powers on, it will show "Connecting to your_ssid..." on the screen.
 Ensure this matches the ssid that you set.
 While the Blueprint is connected to wifi, there will be a small antenna symbol in the upper right corner of the screen.
 Navigate to http://blueprint.local/ on a device connected to the same network to see a simple home page with example links to the set and reset functions.

+Note: Blueprint uses a technology called "mdns" to make itself available on your local network via the "cooker.local" domain name.
+Unfortnately, as of spring 2022, mdns is not widely supported on Android devices.
+If you are having trouble connecting, search the internet to find out if your device supports mdns.

 # Hardware
 - Adafruit HUZZAH32 – ESP32 Feather Board